natir/blog/content/misassemblies-in-noisy-assemblies/index.md

 +++
 template = "page.html"
-title = "Misassemblies in noisy assemblies" date = 2019-09-17
+title = "Misassemblies in noisy assemblies" date = 2019-09-19
-draft = true
+draft = false
 tags = ["noisy", "assemblies", "evaluation", "misassemblies"]
 +++

 I think that all the people who have ever done a genome assembly one day say: "Ok my assembly is cool, but now how I can be sure that it's the best and it doesn't contain a lot of errors ?"

 We have many technics to evaluate the quality of assemblies (it isn't a complete review, sorry):
 - with only assembly information: